Michelle Cooper (politician)

 Michelle Cooper is a Canadian politician serving as the Member of Provincial Parliament (MPP) for Eglinton-Lawrence since February 27, 2025.
 She is a member of the Progressive Conservative Party of Ontario.
+She was appointed Associate Minister of Mental Health and Addictions in Doug Ford's cabinet on September 10, 2026.

 Early life and education

 Cooper has a master's degree in political science.

 Career

-Cooper was an early pioneer in Canada's internet starup market.
+Cooper was an early pioneer in Canada's internet startup market.
 Prior to her election, Cooper was executive director of the PC Ontario Fund.
 She also led fundraising efforts for Premier Doug Ford and the Ontario PC Party.
 She was an early pioneer in Canada's internet startup space.

 She currently serves as Parliamentary Assistant to the Minister of Finance and is a member of the Standing Committee on Public Accounts.